 I decided I’m moving forward with my series of writing posts.
 Today I want to delve into what friendly letters look like in my classroom.

 Before I tell my students that we’re beginning a letter writing unit, I casually read picture books with letters inside.
 As a bonus, I can determine the schema my students already have without them even knowing!
-Here are some of my favorites:
+Here are a few of my favorites:

 This one is from Following Optimism in 2nd Grade: